-Details Travelling Time Allowance Fares Allowance Employee is required to start or finish on the job using own vehicle Paid Paid Employee is required to start or finish on the job using public transport Paid Paid Employee is required to start or finish on the job provided with or offered transport Paid Not Paid area and Traval Employee is required to start and finish at the workshop Not Paid Not Paid ares and Travel Employee is provided with or offered accommodation at job site Not Paid Not Paid RDO's (where the employee normally receives standard fares and travelling time allowances) Paid Paid Annual Leave Not Paid Not Paid Public Holidays Not Paid Not Paid Personal Leave (e.g. Sick Leave) Not Paid Not Paid ares allowance Subject to table above, employees will be paid a fares allowance of \$12.10 0 per day.
+Details Travelling Time Allowance Fares Allowance Employee is required to start or finish on the job using own vehicle Paid Paid Employee is required to start or finish on the job using public transport Paid Paid Employee is required to start or finish on the job provided with or offered Paid Not Paid transport Fares and Traval Employee is required to start and finish at the workshop Not Paid Not Paid Fares and Travel Employee is provided with or offered accommodation at job site Not Paid Not Paid RDO's (where the employee normally receives standard fares and Paid Paid travelling time allowances) Annual Leave Not Paid Not Paid Public Holidays Not Paid Not Paid Personal Leave (e.g. Sick Leave) Not Paid Not Paid Fares allowance Subject to table above, employees will be paid a fares allowance of \$15.81 per day.
+Plumbing and mechanical services and irrigation installer employees, the standard travelling time component is an amount the equivalent of 25 % of the minimum hourly rate of the employee's classification per day, within a defined radius of 50kms (from employer's normal base or workshop or local post office) Travelling time Where an employee is required to work at a job site beyond the defined radius , an additional travelling time component is to be paid per allowance beyond the day of either: defined radius a) an amount equivalent to 25% of the respective minimum hourly rate; or b) an amount equivalent to the actual time incurred in travelling the distance from the defined radius to the job site and the return from the job site to the defined radius; whichever is the greater.

-Standard travelling Plumbing and mechanical services and irrigation installer employees, the standard travelling time component is an amount the equivalent time allowance of 25% of the minimum hourly rate of the employee's classification per day, within a defined radius of 50kms (from employer's normal base or workshop or local post office) Travelling time Where an employee is required to work at a job site beyond the defined radius, an additional travelling time component is to be paid per allowance beyond the day of either: defined radius an amount equivalent to 25% of the respective minimum hourly rate; or b) an amount equivalent to the actual time incurred in travelling the distance from the defined radius to the job site and the return from the job site to the defined radius; whichever is the greater.
-Transfer between job Where the employer requests an employee to use their own vehicle to travel between job sites within the defined radius, during ordinary sites during working working hours, and the employee agrees to do so the employee will be paid an allowance at the rate of \$0.80 per kilometre. hours Mileage allowance for Where an employee uses their own vehicle for travel beyond the defined radius is to be paid an amount equivalent to \$0.44 per travel beyond defined kilometre. radius Living away from Refer to the Award for entitlement, Travelling expenses, forward journey, return journey, weekend return home. home - distant work
+Transfer between job sites during working Where the employer requests an employee to use their own vehicle to travel between job sites within the defined radius , during ordinary working hours, and the employee agrees to do so the employee will be paid an allowance at the rate of \$0.95 per kilometre.

+hours

+Mileage allowance for Where an employee uses their own vehicle for travel beyond the defined radius is to be paid an amount equivalent to \$0.52 per

+travel beyond defined kilometre.

+radius

+Living away from Refer to the Award for Entitlement, Travelling expenses, forward journey, return journey, weekend return home.

+home - distant work